 Then [the authorities] called them in again and commanded them not to speak or teach at all in the name of Jesus.
 But Peter and John replied, “Judge for yourselves whether it is right in God’s sight to obey you rather than God.
 For we cannot help speaking about what we have seen and heard.”

-In this case, Corrie Ten Boom did the right thing by lying to the Nazis at her door to preserve the life of the Jews upstairs.
+In this case, Corrie Ten Boom did the right thing by lying to the Nazis at her door to preserve the lives of the Jews upstairs.
 Her act was morally praiseworthy, even though it did contain what, in other circumstances without a conflict, would be a sin (lying).
 But in this case, given the higher imperative to protect life, she did no wrong by lying in this instance.

 Similarly, given the higher value of preaching the Gospel, your friend is not sinning by lying on her visa application.
 And given the higher value of providing for your family, you are not sinning by lying to the shady character at your doorstep, leading him to believe you are home so he will not break in and take what is rightfully yours.